hyunjunian/Poor-Charlie-s-Almanack/en.md

 In general, learning is most easily assimilated and used when, lifelong, people consistently hang their experience, actual and vicarious, on a latticework of theory answering the question “Why?”
 Indeed, the question “Why?” is a sort of Rosetta Stone opening up the major potentiality of mental life.

-> The question “Why?” is a sort of Rosetta Stone opening up the major potentiality of mental life.
->

 Unfortunately, reason-respecting tendency is so strong that even a person’s giving of meaningless or incorrect reasons will increase compliance with his orders and requests.
 This has been demonstrated in psychology experiments wherein compliance practitioners successfully jump to the head of the lines in front of copying machines by explaining their reason: “I have to make some copies.”

 This sort of unfortunate byproduct of reason-respecting tendency is a conditioned reflex based on a widespread appreciation of the importance of reasons.
 Naturally, the practice of laying out various claptrap reasons is much used by commercial and cult compliance practitioners to help them get what they don’t deserve.

-### Twenty-five: Lollapalooza tendency—the tendency to get extreme consequences from confluences of psychological tendencies acting in favor of a particular outcome
+### 25: Lollapalooza tendency—the tendency to get extreme consequences from confluences of psychological tendencies acting in favor of a particular outcome

 This tendency was not in any of the psychology texts I once examined, at least in any coherent fashion, yet it dominates life.
 It accounts for the extreme result in the Milgram experiment and the extreme success of some cults that have stumbled through practice evolution into bringing pressure from many psychological tendencies to bear at the same time on conversion targets.
 The targets vary in susceptibility, like the dogs Pavlov worked with in his old age, but some of the minds that are targeted simply snap into zombiedom under cult pressure.
 Indeed, that is one cult’s name for the conversion phenomenon: snapping.

 What are we to make of the extreme ignorance of the psychology textbook writers of yesteryear?
 How could anyone who had taken a freshman course in physics or chemistry not be driven to consider, above all, how psychological tendencies combine and with what effects?
 Why would anyone think his study of psychology was adequate without his having endured the complexity involved in dealing with intertwined psychological tendencies?
 What could be more ironic than professors using oversimplified notions while studying bad cognitive effects grounded in the mind’s tendency to use oversimplified algorithms?

-> What could be more ironic than professors using oversimplified notions while studying bad cognitive effects grounded in the mind’s tendency to use oversimplified algorithms?
->

 I will make a few tentative suggestions.
 Maybe many of the long-dead professors wanted to create a whole science from one narrow type of repeatable psychology experiment that was conductible in a university setting and that aimed at one psychological tendency at a time.
 If so, these early psychology professors made a massive error in so restricting their approach to their subject.
 It would be like physics ignoring 1) astrophysics because it couldn’t happen in a physics lab, plus 2) all compound effects.